Security guidance on encryption and password

 The Information Commissioner's Office (ICO) has published updated security guidance on encryption and on passwords in online services under the GDPR.

 The GDPR requires data controllers to implement appropriate technical and organisational measures to ensure they process personal data securely.
 Article 32 of the GDPR includes encryption as an example of an appropriate technical measure.
-The guidance suggests
+The guidance suggests that:

 - Encryption is a widely-available measure with relatively low costs of implementation.